Change is never easy. The Broadcom acquisition of VMWare, particularly, has led to much uncertainty and risk among enterprises—and they are not happy.

 One of the most concerning changes that followed the acquisition was the shift from perpetual licenses to subscription-based pricing.
 According to some reports, this has led to price increases for some businesses, ranging from 400% to 700%!

-This blog post unpacks the changes brought about by the Broadcom-VMware acquisition, explores their impact on different types of VMware users, and provides a framework to navigate the VMware situation post-Broadcom.
+This blog post unpacks the changes brought about by the Broadcom‑VMware acquisition, explores their impact on different types of VMware users, and provides a framework to navigate the changes.
+We also explore Microsoft’s alternative solutions as a strategic path to reduce dependency and mitigate risks in the long term.

 A little backstory